ytiurin/html5tooltipsjs/README.md

 ###What's the story?

 Designing a website with a pleasant user experience requires attention to details.
 This often happens when your website should give users an abitily to do hard things by a simple way.
-Giving a small explanation on UI elements may become the clue to a winning design.
+Giving a small explanation text to UI elements may become the clue to a winning design.
 It won’t necessarily make your website a huge success, but it’ll definitely make users appreciate the care you put into your website.

 ###How does it work?

-Tooltips can be described as an isolated layer upon the web document and starts after the page is loaded.
+html5tooltips.js can be described as an isolated layer upon the web document and starts after the page is loaded.
 Putting tooltips to your website is quite easy.
-You just need to tie tooltip text to exact UI element.
-You can do this by using CSS selectors or by simply adding data-* attribute to an element HTML code.
+You just need to tie а tooltip text to exact UI element.
+You can do this by using CSS selectors or by simply adding data-* attribute to an element HTML representation.

 ```javascript
 html5tooltips({